Wilaak/Route2/README.md

 ### Hooking Into the Handler

-You can intercept or customize how handlers are executed by using a handler hook.
-This is especially useful for integrating features like dependency injection, logging, or custom pre-processing.
+You can take control over how handlers are run by setting a handler hook.
+This lets you plug in things like dependency injection, logging, or any custom logic before your route handler is called.

-To set a handler hook, use the `setHandlerHook()` method.
-The hook receives the handler and its parameters, allowing you to control how the handler is invoked:
+To do this, use the `setHandlerHook()` method.
+The hook gives you access to the handler and its parameters, so you can decide exactly how the handler should be executed:

 ```php
 $router->setHandlerHook(function(array|callable $handler, array $params): callable {